Wedding Bar Options

 • Intimate gatherings

-You can always elevate this with a champagne toast or a single signature cocktail.
+You can still elevate this option with a champagne toast or a single signature cocktail to add a touch of excitement.

 • Espresso martini bar